a2stuff/a2d/res/notes/testplan.md

 * On a IIgs, go to Apple Menu > About This Apple II.
 Verify the memory count is not "000,000".

+* On a IIgs, launch DeskTop.
+Launch a IIgs-native program e.g. NoiseTracker.
+Exit and return to DeskTop.
+Verify that the display is not garbled.

 ### Apple IIc+

 * Run DeskTop on a IIc+ from a 3.5" floppy on internal drive.
 Verify that the disk doesn't spin constantly.